department-of-veterans-affairs/vets-website/content/pages/disability-benefits/claims-appeal.md

         <p>If you want to, you can choose a representative to help you with your appeal.
 This person may be a lawyer, a claims agent, or from a Veterans Service Organization (VSO). <a href="https://www.va.gov/ogc/apps/accreditation/index.asp">Search for an accredited representative</a></p>
         <p>Once you have a representative, you’ll need to let VA know they have permission to represent you by completing a form.</p>
         <ul>
-          <li>If your representative is a lawyer or claims agent, fill out the Appointment of Individual as Claimant's Representative (Form 21-22A). <a href="https://www.vba.va.gov/pubs/forms/VBA-21-22A-ARE.pdf">Download Form 21-22A</a></li>
+          <li>If your representative is a lawyer or claims agent, fill out the Appointment of Individual as Claimant’s Representative (Form 21-22A). <a href="https://www.vba.va.gov/pubs/forms/VBA-21-22A-ARE.pdf">Download Form 21-22A</a></li>
-          <li>If your representative is a VSO, fill out the Appointment of Veterans Service Organization as Claimant's Representative (Form 21-22). <a href="https://www.vba.va.gov/pubs/forms/VBA-21-22-ARE.pdf">Download Form 21-22</a></li>
+          <li>If your representative is a VSO, fill out the Appointment of Veterans Service Organization as Claimant’s Representative (Form 21-22). <a href="https://www.vba.va.gov/pubs/forms/VBA-21-22-ARE.pdf">Download Form 21-22</a></li>
         </ul>
       </div>
     </li>